 We are delighted that you have chosen to allow us to help you keep your children healthy.
-Our team of pediatricians at Boston Medical Center will work with you to provide the best possible care for your child.
-We provide comprehensive medical care for children.
+Our team of pediatric clinicians at Boston Medical Center will work with you to provide the best possible care for your child.
+We provide comprehensive medical care from infancy to young adulthood.
 This includes routine check-ups and childhood immunizations, as well as care when your child is sick or has a chronic medical problem.

 - Thanks to the Reach Out and Read Program, every child gets a book at every check-up from ages 6 months to 6 years old.
 We often have volunteers in our waiting room to read to your children.

 - Staff and interpreters are available who speak your language – no matter what it is.

-- Pain-free pediatrics and child life specialists help take the sting and the fear out of visiting the doctor’s office.
+- Child Life specialists are on staff to take the sting and fear out of visiting the doctor's office.

-- We have expanded hours, including evenings and Saturdays to meet our patients’ needs.
+- We have expanded hours, including evenings and Saturdays to meet out patients' needs.